mascaldotfr/rsswall/README.md

 - No javascript or images, just text.
 But it has light/dark themes out of the box, and the page refreshes itself every 10 minutes.
 - Can display only `x` items, per feed, if needed
-- One shot program, no service to deal with.
+- One shot program, no service or database to deal with.
 All resources (templates, favicon etc.) are self contained in the generated binary, excepted the feedlist, no dependency hell.

 ## Quickstart and usage